jresmith/workhorse-aws-terraform/README.md

 # 🧭 Project Overview

-Workhorse is a hands-on platform engineering lab designed to model how modern cloud infrastructure is built, operated, secured, and continuously improved.
+Workhorse is a hands-on platform engineering lab I designed and built to model how modern cloud infrastructure is provisioned, operated, secured, and continuously improved.

 The repository demonstrates: